h0lycrap/cs7641-group7/README.md

 The GMM models were trained several times.
 The same general trend was observed for the evaluation metrics, though there were slight differences in the optimal number of clusters.
 If the models are evaluated based on the metrics alone, it suggests that 2 clusters are ideal.
 However, if only 2 clusters are used, the model simply splits the airfoils evenly near the mean of the Cl values.
 On the other hand, if a greater number of clusters are used, the model may identify patterns within the data.
 For example, the similarity in the symmetric airfoils is identified and the GMM places them in a single cluster.
 Therefore, we selected 6-8 clusters as the optimal number based on the results from the GMMs.

 K-Means was also used to cluster the airfoils.
 We leverage K-Means clustering on the data using six clusters, in a similar fashion to that done using the GMM implementation.
-In essence, K-Means is an unsupervised learning agorithm which clusters the data into a "K number of distinct partitions.
-The superiority of the data clustering is contingent upon the similarity of the data within the clusters, in lieu of the similarity between the various clusters themselves.
+In essence, K-Means is an unsupervised learning agorithm which clusters the data into a K number of distinct partitions.
+The superiority of the data clustering is contingent upon the similarity of the data within the clusters, as compared to the similarity between the various clusters themselves.
 To implement K-Means, we must first arbitrarily select a value of K and an inital centroid for a given cluster.
 Following this, we assign each data point to the centroid of closest proximity.
 Afterwards, we update the centroids to be the central component of their respective clusters.
 The two afroementioned steps are repeated until convergence is achieved.
 The optimization objective for this algorithm is to minimize the the total sum of squared errors (SSE) objective function.
 The total SSE additionally facilitates determining the optimal value of K. In plotting the total SSE, we determine the optimal number of clusters; this is the point at which the total SSE converges, and where the trend beginsto show an infinitesimal decrease was we increase the number of clusters.
-Visually, this corresponds to an "elbow" in the raph and this approach is conequently named the Elbow Method.
+Visually, this corresponds to an "elbow" in the graph and this approach is consequently named the Elbow Method.
 Below we provide results to facilitate visualizing the labelled data.
 <figure>
 <center><img src="Images/kmeansclustereddata.png"></center>